-Since starting the project in Jan 2015 one of the most asked for features has been full static support (you have always been able to cast responses via duck typing).
-Inspired by libraries written in dynamic languages like JavaScript and Python – the idea behind RestClient was to reduce the fiction and ceremony when working with Rest API’s, and later on HTTP in general.
+Since starting the project in Jan 2015, one of the most asked for features has been full static support (you have always been able to cast responses via duck typing).
+Inspired by libraries written in dynamic languages like JavaScript and Python - the idea behind RestClient was to reduce the fiction and ceremony when working with Rest API's, and later on HTTP in general.

-I’ve always wanted to add static typing to be more inline with what is expected from a C# library, but wanted to do it in such way that the original concept remained, and that all code is backwards compatible.
-I’ve now spent the time required to change the package, and this is the result:
+I've always wanted to add static typing to be more inline with what is expected from a C# library, but wanted to do it in a way that the original concept remained, and that all code is backwards compatible.
+I've now spent the time required to change the package, and this is the result:

 DalSoft Rest Client https://github.com/DalSoft/DalSoft.RestClient

-Getting Started with static types in 4.0
+Getting Started with static types in Rest Client 4.0

 There is one fundamental change you need to make in your code to take the static typing Blue pill: you need to declare the Rest Client as RestClient or var, rather than dynamic.